-University Entry requirements Other similar courses offered University of St Andrews BSc (Hons) Geography AAA/ABB Sustainable Development BSc London School of Economics BA (Hons) Geography AAA BA Geography BSc Geography with Economics BSc Environmental Policy with Economics Coventry University Geography BA (Hons) BBC Geography and Natural Hazards BSc (Hons) Geography BSc (Hons)

-Environmental Consultancy:

-- Work to ensure that their commercial or government clients comply with regulations and address a variety of environmental issues - This is a varied role, typically focusing on identifying whether an area of land, air or water is polluted, and what the impact would be. - Working with local authorities, architects and town planners to understand the impact of future developments on the environment and how they can be minimized.

-UK average: £35,000-£45,000 Routes in: Bachelor's degree

-Landscape Architect:
+Contact Dr Campbell in the Geography office to find out more information.

-- meeting with clients to discuss their needs - surveying sites to look at existing plant and animal life, and natural resources - getting the views of local residents, businesses and other people who use the site - using CAD packages to draw up ideas for clients to choose from - presenting your design ideas to clients - drawing up contracts and managing the tendering process for contractors - writing reports and environmental impact assessments - giving evidence to public enquiries - monitoring the progress of projects

-Routes in: With experience, you could move on to a supervisory or management position, become a partner in a private practice, or set up your own practice.
+University Entry requirem ents Other similar courses offered University of St Andrews BSc (Hons) Geography AAA/ABB Sustainable Development BSc London School of Economics BA (Hons) Geography AAA hy bhy with Economics mental Policy with Economics Coventry University Geography BA (Hons) BBC Geography a Geography E ind Natural Hazards BSc (Hons) 3Sc (Hons) Career Opportunities Environmental Consultanc v.
+Landscape Architect: Quantity Surveyor: What would I do?
+Work to ensure that their conor government clients compregulations and address a valenvironmental issues This is a varied role, typically identifying whether an area or water is polluted, and what would be.
+Working with local authorities and town planners to understimpact of future development environment and how they cominimized.
+UK average: £35,000-£45,000 Routes in: Bachelor's degree mmercial ly with ariety of y focusing on of land, air at the impact es, architects stand the hts on the What would I do? meeting with clients to discuss their needs surveying sites to look at existing plant and animal life, and natural resources getting the views of local residents, businesses and other people who use t site using CAD packages to draw up ideas for clients to choose from presenting your design ideas to clients drawing up contracts and managing the tendering process for contractors writing reports and environmental imprassessments giving evidence to public enquiries monitoring the progress of projects UK average: £42,930 Routes in: With experience, you could move on to a supervisory or management positic become a partner in a private practice, or sup your own practice.
+What would I do? finding out a client's needs and assessing if their plans are feasible working out quantities and costs of materials, time and labour for tenders negotiating contracts and work schedule advising on legal matters, including risk and disputes monitoring sub-contractors and stages of construction writing regular reports on costs and preparing accounts for payment keeping up to date with construction methods and materials UK average: £47,213 Routes in: With experience, you could become a senior quantity surveyor or move into senior project management, supply chain management, consultancy work or self-employment.

-Quantity Surveyor:

-- finding out a client's needs and assessing if their plans are feasible - working out quantities and costs of materials, time and labour for tenders - negotiating contracts and work schedules - advising on legal matters, including risks and disputes - monitoring sub-contractors and stages of construction - writing regular reports on costs and preparing accounts for payment - keeping up to date with construction methods and materials

-Routes in: With experience, you could become a senior quantity surveyor or move into senior project management, supply chain management, consultancy work or self-employment.